m-hahn/grammar-optim/writeup/pnas-word-order-si.md

-# Supplemental Materials for ``Universals of word order reflect optimization of grammars for efficient communication''
+# Supplemental Materials for "Universals of word order reflect optimization of grammars for efficient communication"

 ## Section S1: Formalization of Greenberg Correlation Universals